PrismarineJS/prismarine-block/README.md

  * `block` - currently, partially solid blocks, such as half-slabs and ladders, are considered entirely solid.
  * `empty` - such as flowers and lava.

+#### block.transparent

+ Boolean, true if the block texture has some transparency.

 #### block.material

 This tells what types of tools will be effective against the block.
 Possible